Fellowship in Psychosomatic Medicine (Consultation-Liaison Psychiatry)

 - Teaching and supervision of residents, medical students and non-medical staff

 - Administrative duties

 The consultation service at Beth Israel is a busy one with an average of 160 consultation requests per month.
 The fellows are assigned approximately four consults per week.
 Over the course of the year, they see a wide range of patients with varying diagnoses from all services in the medical center; the fellows are often assigned the more complicated cases.
-Daily work rounds, led by C-L Attendings, are held with the fellows and residents during which all cases seen the day before are presented and discussed.
-In addition, there are two clinical case conferences held weekly.
-The fellows receive abundant supervision, meeting individually with Dr. Maruyama weekly for formal supervision and review of their inpatient consults, and academic projects.
-The fellows receive daily supervision from Dr. Daniel Safin and Dr. Nancy Maruyama and Dr. Dickson Jean.
+There are two clinical case conferences held weekly.
+The fellows receive daily individual supervision from Dr. Daniel Safin, Dr. Nancy Maruyama and Dr. David Edgcomb.
 As they progress, fellows take on greater responsibilities; they lead rounds and case conferences, and take an administrative role in running the CL service.

 The Peter Krueger Clinic for the Treatment of Immunologic Disorders (PKC)